 Alex Kurtzman is the man behind most of the current Star Trek.
 He co-wrote two of the J.J.
 Abrams-produced movie sequels in 2009 and 2013.
 And then, his Secret Hideout productions has been behind Star Trek: Discovery, Star Trek: Picard, and the upcoming Star Trek: Strange New Worlds on Paramount+.
 Not to mention Star Trek: Prodigy, the animated Lower Decks, and more.

 But via a profile on Kurtzman in The New York Times, we learned he’s also developing a TV series set in Starfleet Academy.
 Other Trek producers have floated the idea of Starfleet Academy series in years past.
 However, none ever made it past the development stage.
-But it seems Kurtzman is intent on making it happen.
+But it seems Kurtzman is intent on making it happen, and, recently, there has been some progress.
 Here are our ideas on just what such a series could look like.
 And when it would be set in the Trek timeline.

 Kirk and Spock: The Academy Years